JillKlatt/CharacterCreator/notes.md

 TO DO

+[ ] Create partials for new and edit (characters, then campaigns, change all to radio on character) [ ] Figure out how to create and add new races and classes (Should be similar to characters and campaigns!
+Maybe with default classes/races and then additional somehow?)

 [ ] Be able to share campaigns between users
 [ ] Add logic to determine if character is yours in Campaign view [ ] Dry it up